Hallelujah (1929 film): Plot

 Zeke Johnson is an African-American sharecropper who farms cotton for a living with his mother, Mammy; his father, Pappy; his brother, Spunk; Spunk's wife, Missy Rose; and Spunk's and Missy's three young boys in the American South.
 Pappy is an informal preacher in their broader community.
 One night during the harvest, two of the Johnsons' neighbors (who already have several children) come over to their farm to be married by Pappy.
 Zeke suddenly finds himself attracted to and tries to kiss his sister-in-law, but is rebuffed.

 Zeke and Spunk take their family's crop into town and sell it at the gin, for which they receive $100.
 Zeke encounters and is drawn to Chick, a dancer, as she is entertaining some other sharecroppers.
 Chick takes Zeke to a saloon, where they dance.
 She entices him to double his earnings by playing craps against the wealthy Hot Shot, with whom she is secretly in cahoots.
 Hot Shot initially refuses to play and ridicules Zeke for his class background, but after he acquiesces, he uses a loaded die to win the game.
 Zeke notices this and confronts Hot Shot.
 In their ensuing gunfight, Spunk, who has entered the bar looking for Zeke, is shot and dies.
 At Spunk's emotional funeral, Pappy convinces Zeke that an angel is appearing to him with an offer of redemption.
 Zeke claims he also sees the angel and repents, saying he will become a preacher.
-(This is the first example of Black character development in cinema.)